telefonicaid/thinking-cities/docs/device_api.md

 **Send measures using UL2.0 HTTP**

-Ultralight2.0 (UL2.0 or just UL for the shake of simplicity) is a proposed simplification of the SensorML (SML) standard – and will be used to send device measurements (observations) to the ContextBroker.
+Ultralight2.0 (UL2.0 or just UL for the sake of simplicity) is a proposed simplification of the SensorML (SML) standard – and will be used to send device measurements (observations) to the ContextBroker.
 Ultralight2.0 is selected in this example because of its simplicity.

 Sending an observation from IoT devices is simple with the following HTTP POST request: